SCOPE OF THIS CHAPTER

 This policy should be read in conjunction with the pre - proceedings and PLO procedures (see Pre Proceedings and Public Law Outline (PLO) Procedures and Practice Guidance).

 2. Process for Transfer of Cases

 Once a case is identified as requiring transfer and the case file is up to date, the case is discussed at the fortnightly transfer panel to identify the receiving team.
-The panel will be chaired by the team managers present at panel on a rotating basis or by the Head of Service.
+The panel will be chaired by the Service Manager.
 The transferring team should provide a brief synopsis of the case at the transfer panel.
 This synopsis should include any pre-proceedings work that has taken place, the court timetable and the permanence plan should be considered.
 The process will be tracked and supported by an electronic spreadsheet.
 This spreadsheet will be reviewed and updated at every meeting.
 Once a case has been accepted at panel, the receiving team will be identified and a transfer meeting will be scheduled within two weeks.
 Any issues about the appropriateness of otherwise of transfer will be considered by the panel, and if this cannot be resolved is should be discussed with Heads of Service.

 Cases will transfer within the children looked after service when a young person who is looked after reaches the age of 14 years and between the child protection service and the children looked after service when care proceedings have been issued or exceptionally when a young person is looked after under Section 20 of the Children Act 1989 and have a clear permanence plan.
 Care Orders at home will remain with the Child protection/ Child in Need service unless there are exceptional circumstances, such as a plan for adoption.

 For cases that are likely to conclude with SGOs and be closed or for those were the plan is Supervision Order the case should not transfer.
 More detailed information is set out below.